Vietnam.vn - Nền tảng quảng bá Việt Nam

 Spokesperson Ngo Khiem stated: "We call on relevant parties to seriously listen to the profound and far-sighted voices of the international community, abandon the Cold War obsession and zero-sum mentality, and refrain from going further down the wrong and dangerous path."

-Meanwhile, on the US side, Reuters news agency reported that Washington is pressuring Beijing to change its long-standing opposition to the nuclear weapons negotiation process.
+Meanwhile, on the US side, Reuters news agency said that Washington is pressuring Beijing to change its long-standing opposition to the nuclear weapons negotiation process.

-China has signaled it is willing to start discussions on arms control, "but then they haven't necessarily followed through on that signal," according to a senior Biden administration official who spoke on condition of anonymity.
+China has signaled it is willing to start discussions on arms control, "but then they are not necessarily inclined to follow through on that signal," according to an unnamed senior official in the administration of US President Joe Biden.

-The official said that in 2024, the negotiation prospects were slightly better than in 2022, but there was still a "long way to go" to move towards serious dialogue.
+The official said that in 2024, the negotiation prospects were slightly more feasible than in 2022, but there was still a "long way to go" to move towards serious dialogue.

 The US and China resumed official-level talks on nuclear weapons last November, but talks have since stalled.